ServicesChild Language Center

 - Language Use – using language to reason, problem solve, and communicate with others to express wants and needs.

 In addition, the child’s speech will be screened to rule out problems with voice (for example, chronic hoarseness) or fluency (stuttering).
+Evaluations are $100 per hour, and typically require 1.5 hours.

 Note: All screening, evaluation, and therapy sessions are performed or supervised by speech-language pathologists who hold a Master’s degree and Clinical Certification from the American Speech-Language-Hearing Association (ASHA).
 The clinic serves as a service, research and educational training center.
 Thus, in most cases, a graduate student is involved in the services provided to children.
 These students are enrolled in the Department of Speech and Hearing Sciences at the University of Arizona where they are receiving course work and professional education.
+Therapy services are provided on a fee-for-service basis.
+Financial assistance is available based on demonstrated need.
+We are not contracted with health insurance agencies.